tscnlab/HahnEtAl_VisRes_2026/README.md

 <img src="https://github.com/tscnlab/Templates/blob/main/logo/logo_with_text-01.png" width="400"/>

 # Workflow description
-Here we explain the PYTHON script processing and any manual steps in sequential order.
+Here we explain the Python script processing and any manual steps in sequential order.

 ## Base code
 This Python script is used to extract all the necessary data from the respective files in the "data" folder.
 In order to run the script successfully, all the files need to be downloaded